heera/lab/README.md

 ### Setting Up a Fixture and adding Tests

-By default the `test_directory` value is configured one directory back.
+By default the `test_directory` value is configured so that the `test` folder should be in the same directory as your `lab.config` file.
 So let's create our tests directory first:

 ```
-mkdir ../tests
+mkdir tests
 ```

 Let's create a simple example test file and just call it `Fixture`.
 Open up a text editor and paste in the following: